joshmaxsilverman/joshmaxsilverman.github.io/_posts/2021-10-17-riddler-baseball.md

 In the standard credit problem, there are $4$ solutions that perform optimally.

-One such solution is to always bet on player A in the first 4 games, then player A in the last 3 games.
-This only fails to produce 2 correct predictions in the case where player B sweeps the series, or player B wins in 5 games by winning the first three games, then losing, then winning the fifth.
-So, the chance to win with it is $1 - \frac{8}{128} - \frac{4}{128} = 90.625\%.$
+One such solution is to always bet on player A in the first 4 games, then player A in the last 3 games, $\tt{AAAABBB}.$ This only fails to produce 2 correct predictions in the case where player B sweeps the series, or player B wins in 5 games by winning the first three games, then losing, then winning the fifth.

+So, the chance to win with it is

+$$1 - \frac{8}{128} - \frac{4}{128} = 90.625\%.$$

 ### The main event